deuxfleurs-org/garage/doc/Load_Balancing.md

 removing grog modi : 75.98% 18.36% 5.27% 0.39%
 removing grisou geant : 46.97% 36.62% 15.04% 1.37%
 removing grisou gipsie : 49.22% 36.52% 12.79% 1.46%
-on average:  62.94% 27.89% 8.61% 0.57%                  <-- Worse than custom method
+on average:  62.94% 27.89% 8.61% 0.57%                  <-- WORSE THAN PREVIOUSLY
 ```

 #### The magical solution: multi-DC aware MagLev

+Suppose we want to select three replicas for each partition (this is what we do in our simulation and in most Garage deployments).
+We apply MagLev three times consecutively, one for each replica selection.
+The first time is pretty much the same as normal MagLev, but for the following times, when a node runs through its preference
+list to select a partition to replicate, we skip partitions for which adding this node would not bring datacenter-diversity.
+More precisely, we skip a partition in the preference list if:

+- the node already replicates the partition (from one of the previous rounds of MagLev)
+- the node is in a datacenter where a node already replicates the partition and there are other datacenters available

-(insert algorithm description here, in the meantime refer to `method4` in the simulation script)
+Refer to `method4` in the simulation script for a formal definition.

 ```
 ##### Multi-DC aware MagLev #####